mozilla/ensemble-transposer/README.md

 1. Install [Node and NPM](https://nodejs.org/en/download/)
 2. Run `npm run dev`

+#### Writing files to S3

+Follow these steps to test writing to S3 from a development environment.

+1. Copy *.env-dist* to *.env* and provide values for all environment variables
+2. Run `npm start`

 ### Production

 This project is meant to be run as a cloud task, like a Lambda function or